jorqueraquentin-lang/MagicOptimizer/docs/README.md

 - **Safety-First Approach**: Dry-run modes, change caps, and comprehensive revert capabilities
 - **Platform-Specific Presets**: Optimized configurations for PC, Console, Mobile, VR, and more
 - **Python + C++ Architecture**: Flexible Python backend with robust UE5.6 integration

+### 💡 **Why Audit First**

+Audit is the heart of MagicOptimizer.
+Think of it as your project’s health report: quick to run, safe by design, and rich enough to guide every decision that follows.

+- **What you get**:
+  - A clear, human-friendly summary of risks and opportunities
+  - A structured report under the hood that powers Recommendations and Apply
+  - Coverage across Textures, Meshes, Materials, and Levels (UE5.6-ready)

+- **Why it matters**:
+  - Great recommendations start with great visibility
+  - Audit is non-destructive and fast, so you can run it often
+  - Everything else in MagicOptimizer builds on it

+Curious about the nuts and bolts?
+The full technical schema and execution details are in the Development Log, but you don’t need to know any of that to benefit from the results.

 ## 🏗️ **Architecture & Design**